abhishek-kumar-code/Redfish_Public/ComposabilityWhitePaper.md

 1. List all [Resource Blocks](#resource-blocks) that belong to a particular [Resource Zone](#resource-zones) by doing a GET on their collection URIs as described in [the above example](#read-the-list-of-resources-available-for-composition)
     * When reading the Resource Blocks, take note of the `CompositionStatus` property
     * Depending on what's contained in the `CompositionStatus` property, a given Resource Block may not be currently available for composition
+2. (Optional) Reserve each Resource Block that has been identified for the composition request
+    * Perform a PATCH on each Resource Block with `Reserved` set to true
+    * This step should be done in scenarios where multiple clients may be making composition requests
-2. Identify the needs of a specific composition `UseCase`
+3. Identify the needs of a specific composition `UseCase`
     1. Perform a GET on the desired Resource Zone
     2. Find the matching `UseCase` value in the `@Redfish.CollectionCapabilities` annotation
         * For example, look for the value `ComputerSystemComposition` if trying to compose a new Computer System from a specific list of Resource Blocks
     3. Perform a GET on the URI found in the property `CapabilitiesObject`
     4. Mark down all of the properties annotated with `RequiredOnCreate`
-        * These are the properties which needs to be passed as part of the composition request
+        * These are the properties which need to be passed as part of the composition request
     5. Mark down the `TargetCollection` URI
         * This is the where the create (POST) request for the new composition is made
-3. Using all the properties that were `RequiredOnCreate`, build a create (POST) request body that will be a sent to the `TargetCollection` URI
+4. Using all the properties that were `RequiredOnCreate`, build a create (POST) request body that will be sent to the `TargetCollection` URI
     * In step 4 of [the above example](#read-the-list-of-resources-available-for-composition), only `Name` and `ResourceBlocks` found in `Links` are required
     * The Redfish service may accept other properties as part of the request so they do not need to be updated later
-4. The `Location` HTTP header in the service response contains the URI of the composed resource
+5. The `Location` HTTP header in the service response contains the URI of the composed resource

 General Flow Diagram:
 ```